beginDevSci/longitudinal-dev/content/tutorials/mlgcm.md

   s_var2 ~ 1

   # Fix observed variable intercepts to 0 for identification
+  # This ensures the latent growth factors carry all the mean structure
   externalizing_Baseline ~ 0*1
   externalizing_Year_1   ~ 0*1
   externalizing_Year_2   ~ 0*1